 Tear Trough – The tear trough should be defined as the depression of the medial lower eyelid just to the side of the upper part of the nose, on the orbital rim of the eye socket.

 Touch Up – additional injection of a smaller amount, usually given about 2 weeks after initial injection, to help achieve optimal desired results.

 Vein Reduction – A treatment or Elimination Technique for the reduction or elimination of unsightly veins, where a sclerosing carrier product is injected into unwanted vessels on the legs and face.

-Vycross technology – a unique manufacturing process that provides a high concentration smooth consistency cross-linked HA for lasting result.
+Vycross technology – a unique manufacturing process that provides a high concentration smooth consistency cross-linked HA for a lasting result.

 Xylocaine – (lidocaine HCl, XC) a sterile injection containing a local anesthetic agent with or without epinephrine and administered via injection.

-Zygomatic Arch – Also called zygoma.
-The slender arch of bone that forms a bridge between the temporal bone and cheekbone on each side of the face of mammals.
+Zygomatic Arch – Also called zygoma this arch forms a bridge within the temporal bone and cheekbone on each side of the face of mammals.